An efficient Deep Spatio-Temporal Context Aware decision Network (DST-CAN) for Predictive Manoeuvre Planning

-The objective of the context and POM encoder is to generate a context and occupancy map in which the autonomous vehicle was present in the past.
+The objective of the context and POM encoder is to generate a context and occupancy grid map in which the AV was present in the past.
 It also predicts the potential look-ahead trajectories of the other dynamic objects in the scene to understand the future intentions of these objects.
-The AV perception engine provides the path traversed by the AV ({Pa}) for n-frames and the paths traversed by the dynamic objects up to the current time frame ({Po}).
+The AV perception engine provides the path traversed by the AV (${\textbf{P}_a}$) for $n$-steps and the paths traversed by the dynamic objects up to the current time step (${\textbf{P}_o}$).
 Data-driven look-ahead prediction approaches have been widely used for prediction, such as recurrent neural networks \cite{rao2021spatio}, long-short term memory networks \cite{zyner2017long}, \cite{altche2017lstm}, and fuzzy neural networks \cite{subhrajit2020bayesian}.
-Recently, it was shown that the MNN based approach \cite{rao2021spatio} is effective for look-ahead trajectory prediction than other state-of-the-art approaches.
+Recently, it was shown that the MNN-based approach \cite{rao2021spatio} is more effective for look-ahead trajectory prediction than other state-of-the-art approaches.

-Hence, in this paper, an MNN has been used and its training has been done with backpropagation in time similar to \cite{rao2021spatio} for look-ahead trajectory predictions.
+Hence, an MNN has been used in this paper, and its training has been done with backpropagation through time similar to \cite{rao2021spatio} for look-ahead trajectory predictions.
 A series-parallel model is used for training, and a parallel-parallel model is used during testing to predict the look-ahead trajectories \cite{helicopter_dynamics}.
 From the paths traversed by the dynamic objects ($\{\bf{P}_o\}$), changes in displacements in both $x$ and $y$ directions are computed.
-The inputs to the MNNs are $\Delta x(t-1)$ and $\Delta y(t-1)$, and the outputs of the network are $\Delta x(t)$ and $\Delta y(t)$.
-The MNN architecture used in the paper is shown in Figure. \ref{MNN}.
+The inputs to the MNN are $\Delta x(t-1)$ and $\Delta y(t-1)$, and the outputs of the network are $\Delta x(t)$ and $\Delta y(t)$.
+The MNN architecture used in the paper is shown in Fig.\ref{MNN}.
 Each layer has a network neuron (blank circle), and each network neuron has one memory neuron (dark circle).
-The net output by $\phi_j^h(t)$ of the $j^{th}$ network neuron in the hidden layer $h$ is:
+The net output $\phi_j^h(t)$ of the $j^{th}$ network neuron in the hidden layer $h$ is: